Huachao/vscode-restclient/README.md

   `public|cn|de|us|ppe`: Optional.
 Specify top-level domain (TLD) to get a token for the specified government cloud, `public` for the public cloud, or `ppe` for internal testing.
 Default: TLD of the REST endpoint; `public` if not valid.

   `<domain|tenantId>`: Optional.
 Domain or tenant id for the directory to sign in to.
-Default: Account home directory.
+Default: Pick a directory from a dropdown or press `Esc` to use the home directory (`common` for Microsoft Account).

 * `{{$guid}}`: Add a RFC 4122 v4 UUID
 * `{{$randomInt min max}}`: Returns a random integer between min (included) and max (excluded)